andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 **2. Moderate threat: Mix of DW gain and loss**

-High loss clusters (≥8%) were observed in the South East between London and Chichester (see Figure 4a).
+High loss clusters (>8%) were observed in the South East between London and Chichester (see Figure 4a).
 Despite this, an extensive baseline area (2411 km²) meant relative DW losses remained low (13.8%) compared to other regions.
 Additionally, the inauguration of the South Downs as a National Park may have helped to stabilise habitat loss.
 Moderate gross gains were seen in Wales (46.8%).
 Key contributors include forest restoration schemes like the AFRP in South Wales, responsible for converting previous coniferous plantations into DW (see Figure A.5.).
-This was hindered by large relative gross losses across the country (22.0%).
+This was hindered by large relative gross losses across the country (22.0%, Figure 5a).

 **3. Critical: High DW loss, low DW gain**